How to Connect an External Camera (DSLR, Mirrorless, Webcams)

 Image Settings

-• Set your camera to shoot small JPEG, not RAW.
+• Set your camera to shoot Small or Medium JPEG (S1/M1), not RAW.

 Connectivity